shapeshift/web/docs/investor.md

 We support some common additional features through `Extension` interfaces.

-If your protocol implements a feature that's also common among other protocols, you may submit an Issue or PR to add an additional `Extension`.
+If your protocol implements a feature that's also common among other protocols, you may submit an Issue or PR to add an `Extension`.

 ## `ApprovalRequired<T>`